openservicebrokerapi/servicebroker/profile.md

 | metadata.bullets | array-of-strings | Features of this plan, to be displayed in a bulleted-list. |
 | metadata.costs | array-of-objects | An array-of-objects that describes the costs of a service, in what currency, and the unit of measure.
 If there are multiple costs, all of them could be billed to the user (such as a monthly + usage costs at once). |
 | metadata.displayName | string | Name of the plan to be displayed to clients. |

-### Attributes Metadata

-In addition to labels fields related to service and plans, as well as platform-specific metadata, Service Brokers MAY also expose broker-specific information in the
-`attributes` object field that is read-only and can be updated by the broker when necessary.

 #### Cost Object
 This object describes the costs of a service, in what currency, and the unit